JR-Portfolio/Trackweigth/README.md

-# kasi
+# The ultimate weigth tracker
+**Tech:**
-React using json - server to track diet related progress..
+- React using json - server to track diet related progress..